${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Equality of the two constructions

 We note that, in the earlier version \cite{KSv1} of the present paper, the main theorem was proved only for the case when the tangle $K$ is closed, connected, and has no crossing, because the biangle quantum holonomy was only partially dealt with.
 In the present version, through the contribution of the newly participating second author, we now have a complete treatment of the biangle quantum holonomy, hence the main theorem in full generality.
 The new idea added in this version also made the proofs shorter and more direct.

 \vs

 Let's now start proving the main theorem.
 Let $(K,s)$ be any stated oriented VH-tangle in $\frak{S}\times (-1,1)$.
-Isotope it to a stated oriented VH-tangle $(K',s')$ in a good position with respect to $\wh{\Delta}$, through a VH-isotopy.
-Then both sides of sought-for eq.\eqref{eq:main_thm} are expressed as sums over admissible $\wh{\Delta}$-juncture-states $J$ of $K'$ restricting to $s'$ at $\partial K$; see Prop.\ref{prop:state-sum_of_BW} ad Def.\ref{def:Gabella_quantum_holonomy}.
+Isotope it to a stated oriented VH-tangle $(K',s')$ in a good position with respect to a split ideal triangulation $\wh{\Delta}$ of $\Delta$ (see Def.\ref{def:good_position}), through a VH-isotopy.
+Then both sides of sought-for eq.\eqref{eq:main_thm} are expressed as sums over admissible $\wh{\Delta}$-juncture-states $J$ of $K'$ restricting to $s'$ at $\partial K'$; see Prop.\ref{prop:state-sum_of_BW} ad Def.\ref{def:Gabella_quantum_holonomy}.
 It is enough to show that the summands of the two sides for each $J$ coincide, i.e. to show the \ul{\em term-by-term equality}

 for each $J$.
 The rest of the present section is devoted to a proof of the term-by-term equality, eq.\eqref{eq:term_equality}; for convenience, from now on we may identify $K$ with $K'$:

 Throughout the entire section, we will reserve the symbols $K$, $K'$ and $s$ as such.